Jimmy Means: Driving career

 In 1987, Eureka Vacuum Cleaners became Means' new sponsor, and he had the last top-ten of his career at Richmond International Raceway.
-He dropped to what was at the time the lowest points finish of his career (30th) in 1988, and continued to struggle in 1989, failing to qualify for several races and dropping another spot in the standings despite a new sponsor in Alka-Seltzer.
+He dropped to what was at the time the lowest points finish of his career (thirtieth) in 1988, and continued to struggle in 1989, failing to qualify for several races and dropping another spot in the standings despite a new sponsor in Alka-Seltzer.
 Means had already chosen to skip two races in favor of Bobby Hillin Jr. in 1991 after being involved with J. D. McDuffie's fatal crash; he continued to relinquish the ride to Mike Wallace at the end of the season.

 After losing the Alka-Seltzer sponsorship, Means continued to drive a part-time schedule.
 After getting part-time funding from NAPA and Hurley Limo, Means ran eighteen races in 1993.

 Means had planned to race again in 1994 for his own team.
 Speedweeks 1994 was marred by the deaths of fellow Alabama driver Neil Bonnett, and reigning Goody's Dash Series Champion Rodney Orr.
 The deaths of Bonnett and Orr convinced Means that he had no more reason to be racing.
 Means announced his retirement in the days following qualifying for the 1994 Daytona 500.
 He was winless in 455 starts.

-In 1995 he had a brief stint as team manager for the Bud Moore-owned, Lake Speed-driven No. 15 Ford Quality Care Thunderbird.
+In 1995, Means had a brief stint as team manager for the Bud Moore-owned, Lake Speed-driven No. 15 Ford Quality Care Thunderbird.

 Car owner

 Means continued to own NASCAR cars through the 1990s and 2000s, primarily in the Busch Series (now Xfinity Series).
-In 2012, he was a part-owner of the new Hamilton Means Racing team, which fielded his traditional number 52.
+In 2012, he was a part-owner of the new Hamilton Means Racing team, which fielded his traditional No. 52.